Copy the contents of the URL supplied content to dest:path.

 destination path.

-With --auto-filename-header
+With --header-filename

 in addition, if a specific filename is